 The Superdraft team has extensive experience in designing contemporary homes.
-It is the preferable style of many homeowners for good reason.
+It is the preferred style of many homeowners for good reason.
 A contemporary home can be designed to go well with a variety of lifestyles, and it can look sophisticated while staying cost-effective.

 Contemporary architecture evolves with the times, but some characteristics consistently appear in today’s projects.
 Here are some elements to consider incorporating into a contemporary home.